 Why You Should Preplan Your Funeral

 They say that fortune favours the prepared, and it’s easy enough to see why that might be true.
-When you’re organized, when you have all of your ducks in a row, things fall into place more easily, things happen more smoothly, because you’re ready for them.
+When you’re organized, when you have all of your ducks in a row, things fall into place more easily, things happen more smoothly because you’re ready for them.
 While we apply this reasoning to all facets of our lives, we’re less keen on planning for our funerals.

 For Your Loved Ones

-The death of a loved one is an incredibly emotional, difficult time.
-These difficulties are compounded by all the work that has to be done; not only are you suddenly grieving, you also have to suddenly make a lot of important decisions, usually without enough information or experience.
+The death of a loved one is an incredibly emotional and challenging time.
+Difficulties are compounded by all the work that has to be done; not only are you suddenly grieving, you also have to suddenly make a lot of important decisions, usually without enough information or experience.
 While funeral directors will try as best they can to guide the bereaved through the process, it can still be exceptionally difficult.

-For Peace of Mind
+For Peace Of Mind

-Thinking about how your loved ones might arrange a funeral for you can be a difficult exercise; you might consider conflicts that could occur between them, the ways that they might represent your life that might not be in line with how you want to be remembered.
-When you plan your funeral well in advance, you give yourself a sense of agency; you’ll be remembered the way you want to be remembered, and you’ll have provided a sense of calm and relief for your friends and family.
+Thinking about how your loved ones might arrange a funeral for you can be a difficult exercise.
+You might consider conflicts that could occur between them, and the ways that they might represent your life may not be in line with how you want to be remembered.
+Make things easier on everyone by spelling out your preferences and wishes in clear terms by pre-planning your service.

 For Financial Stability

-Funerals can be costly affairs (though they don’t have to be); many worry about leaving their families with financial burden.
-When you plan your funeral in advance, you can set a budget for exactly what you want, and pay for it yourself, so your family doesn’t have to worry about costs.
-You can then put away money to use to pay for the funeral; because you’re planning in advance, you’ll have more time to save up enough to get everything you want for your funeral, without having to dip into your savings.
+Funerals can be costly affairs (though they don’t have to be); many worry about leaving their families with the financial burden.
+When you plan your funeral in advance, you can set a budget for exactly what you want, and pay for it yourself so your family doesn’t have to worry about costs.
+This is great for your loved ones because it can take the financial stress off of them - but it is also good for you.

-Finding the Right Funeral Home
+Finding The Right Funeral Home

 When you plan in advance, you can find a funeral home that’s well suited to your needs, as well as items that suit your budget.
 Take time, discuss your wishes with various funeral directors, and find the one that you feel best appreciates your desires, needs and religious requirements.

-At Alterna Cremation, we strive to be compassionate, caring, and attentive, while offering all the services you need to preplan your funeral.
+At Alterna Cremation, we strive to be compassionate, caring, and attentive, while offering all the services you need to pre-plan your funeral.
 We’ll help you through the pre-planning process, and give you advice on how to talk to your loved ones about your desires.
 We have a number of services, including helping the bereaved write and publish a Winnipeg obituary, scattering services, and flower arrangements.